gktnkrdg/personal-notes/development/pair-programming.md

 # Pair Programming

-### What

-Pair programming is the practice where two developers work together on the same coding problem, sharing terminals on the same computer.
+> Pair programming is the practice where two developers work together on the same coding problem, sharing terminals on the same computer.

 ### Types